Beuth-Erdelt/DBMS-Benchmarker/paper.md

 * investigates a number of timing aspects
 * investigates a number of other aspects - received result sets, precision, number of clients
 * collects hardware metrics from a Prometheus server, c.f. @208870
-* compares result sets: *Do I always receive the same data?*

 DBMS-Benchmarker helps to **evaluate results** - by providing